Raphael Sadeler II (1584–1632)

 “Seascape with Christ walking on water in lower right, a ship on a choppy sea at left, St Peter walking towards Christ at centre, smaller boats and a city in background; after Paul Bril”

-If you are interested in purchasing this remarkable engraving rendered with the theatrical drama of the period style known as Mannerism, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this marvellous engraving of vast space animated with natural and biblical drama, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold